-Plastic automotive components can be susceptible to rework, rejection and budget-breaking increases in total cost of production if the parts used contain molding defects.
-Often these defects evidence themselves during end product review — when it could be too late for a remedy.
+Plastic automotive components can be susceptible to rework, rejection, and budget-breaking increases in total cost of production if the parts used contain molding defects.
+Often injection molding defects evidence themselves during end product review — when it could be too late for a remedy.

-Preventing this costly scenario is paramount because the quality and accuracy of plastic automotive components can affect vehicle safety and reliability.
-Product engineers can greatly influence outcomes when they know what to look for and partner with an experienced complex injection molder who can help prevent or remediate common molding defects, like:
+Preventing this costly scenario is paramount because the quality and accuracy of plastic automotive molding components can affect vehicle safety and reliability.
+Product engineers can greatly influence outcomes when they know what to look for and partner with an experienced complex injection molder who knows common injection molding defects and solutions.

 General causes: There are several possibilities including incorrect shot calibration or plasticizing capacities, early solidification of a plastic that is too viscous, or trapped air caused by poor degassing or gas venting.